-We calculated electron trajectories in a 2D Comsol model for one microchannel.
+We calculated electron trajectories in a 2D COMSOL model for one microchannel.
 Using the angular distribution, we show the angular and energy spread of electrons emitted from one point in the channel, shown in Fig. 9.
 The geometry of the microchannel corresponds to an AMCP sample with a channel diameter of 6.6 μ m.
 The emission point is located at (0,0) and the channel entrance placed 5 μ m above.
 The total channel length is 89.9 μ m.
-The results shown here are calculated for an electric field of 5.5×10^6 V/m.
+The results shown here are calculated for an electric field of 5.5×106 V/m.
 The emission angle was randomly chosen from a cosine distribution.
+In Fig. 9. we used the energy emission spectrum shown in Fig. 8.
+To evaluate the impact angle distribution, we chose two energy values from the energy emission spectrum.

 Fig. 9.
-Electron trajectories of 1000 electrons in a 2D microchannel, simulated with energies randomly picked from the emission spectrum of Fig. 8 and randomly picked angles from a cosine distribution.
+Electron trajectories of 1000 electrons in a 2D microchannel, simulated with the finite element software COMSOL.
+The electron energies are random values from the emission spectrum of Fig. 8 and their emission angles are random values from a cosine distribution.
 The color chart shows the electron energy in eV.